 The Appeals Process

 Appeals are not new hearings.
 Rather, the appellate review will be limited to a record of the original hearing and supporting documents.
-Respondents may appeal based ONLY on one or more of the grounds below:
+Learn more about the process below.

 1. The hearing was not conducted fairly or in conformity with prescribed university procedures.
 The appellant must show that any alleged bias or deviation from these Student Disciplinary Procedures is likely to have adversely affected the outcome of the original hearing.